Member Login

 • For Residential Customers Below 150% Area Median Income (AMI):

-• 50% bill credit for full delinquent balance payment, plus 100% waiver of late payment charges and turn-on fees.
+• Pay half, half forgiven: Customers who pay half of their full account balance will see the remainder of their balance forgiven, plus 100% waiver of late payment charges and turn-on fees.

 • For Residential Customers Above 150% AMI: